-Use of NSP program income was authorized in May, 2014, for the demolition of vacant and abandoned dangerous buildings (ADB) undertaken in conjunction with established ADB programs administered by Urban County members.
+On June 24, 2014, the Board of Supervisors authorized the use of NSP program income for the demolition of vacant and abandoned dangerous buildings (ADB) undertaken in conjunction with established ADB programs administered by Urban County members.
 During the current reporting period, no ADB program activity has been completed.